After record low, monarch butterflies return to California

 “This is certainly not a recovery but we’re really optimistic and just really glad that there are monarchs here and that gives us a bit of time to work toward recovery of the Western monarch migration,” Jepsen said.

-Western monarch butterflies head south from the Pacific Northwest to California each winter, returning to the same places and even the same trees, where they cluster to keep warm.
+Western monarch butterflies head south from the Pacific Northwest to California each winter, returning to the same places and even the same trees, where they cluster.
 The monarchs generally arrive in California at the beginning of November and spread across the country once warmer weather arrives in March.

+The Western monarch butterfly population has declined by more than 99% since the 1980s.

+On the eastern side of the Rocky Mountains, another monarch population travels from southern Canada and the northeastern United States across thousands of miles to spend the winter in western Mexico.
+Scientists estimate the monarch population in the eastern U.S. has fallen about 80% since the mid-1990s.

 Monarchs from across the West migrate annually to about 100 wintering sites dotting central California’s Pacific coast.
 One of the best-known wintering places is the Monarch Grove Sanctuary, a city-owned site in the coastal city of Pacific Grove, where last year no monarch butterflies showed up.

 The city 70 miles (112 kilometers) south of San Francisco has worked for years to help the declining population of monarch.
-Known as “Butterfly Town, USA,” the city celebrates the orange and black butterfly with a parade every October.
+Known as “Butterfly Town, USA,” the city celebrates the orange-and-black butterfly with windowpane patterns in its wings with a parade every October.
 Messing with a monarch is a crime that carries a $1,000 fine.

 “I don’t recall having such a bad year before and I thought they were done.
 They were gone.
 They’re not going to ever come back and sure enough, this year, boom, they landed,” said Moe Ammar, president of Pacific Grove Chamber of Commerce.